Once

 have a very hard head.

-least one of her Canadian cousins passed through Belfast a few times
+the war, at least one of my mother's Canadian cousins passed through

-during the war.
-Food parcels came from Canada.
+Belfast.
+Food parcels came from Manitoba.
 The Canadian Rutherfords

 (cousins of my grandmother) featured quite a bit in my early life.